Blue Ribbon Sushi & Steak

 The Blue Ribbon group's credibility in New York did not come from Michelin stars or tasting-menu ambitions.
 It came from consistency and an unusually disciplined approach to ingredient sourcing sustained across a multi-location portfolio over more than thirty years.
 Since the early 1990s, Blue Ribbon has positioned its fish programs around direct supplier relationships, a practice that was less common in American casual-to-midscale dining at the time and has since become a benchmark others reference.
 That sourcing infrastructure, built over decades, is what the sushi side of the menu draws on.

 The steakhouse side of the equation taps into a different but equally long-standing American tradition.
-The premium beef market in the United States has consolidated significantly since the 1990s, with a smaller number of producers commanding the leading of the quality tier.
+The premium beef market in the United States has consolidated significantly since the 1990s, with a smaller number of producers commanding the best of the quality tier.
 Restaurants that source from that top tier, whether through USDA Prime grading, specific ranch relationships, or Japanese Wagyu imports, are signaling a commitment that goes beyond menu copy.
-Blue Ribbon has consistently operated within that sourcing-first framing, which is what separates it from the larger category of hotel-adjacent steakhouses that fill Midtown's dining supply.
+Blue Ribbon has consistently operated within that sourcing-first framing, which is what separates it from many Midtown steakhouses that fill the neighborhood's dining supply.

 The PENN 1 Context